 2. Applied Behavior Analysis and Autism Spectrum Disorders

-Another course that is typically required to earn an autism master’s degree is Applied Behavior Analysis and Autism Spectrum Disorders.
+Another course that is typically required to earn an autism Master’s degree is Applied Behavior Analysis and Autism Spectrum Disorders.
 The main goal of this course is to provide students with knowledge and skills in behavior analysis with a special focus on working with individuals with autism.

 3. Policies and Ethics in Autism Spectrum Disorders

-Professionals who choose to work with autistic clients must adhere to certain policies and ethical behavior as set by such organizations as the American Autism Society.
+Professionals who choose to work with individuals with autism must adhere to certain policies and ethical behavior as set by such organizations as the American Autism Society.
 Policies and Ethics in Autism Spectrum Disorders is a required course in autism degree programs that examines these issues.

 4. Methods and Assessments for Autism Spectrum Disorders

-Methods and Assessments for Autism Spectrum Disorders is another course in an autism master’s degree program.
 Efficient assessments are crucial for the development of proper ASD treatment plans.
-Students who are enrolled in this course will learn how to assess autistic clients and determine the best methods of treatment based on each client’s unique needs.
-Special focus is given to treatment planning, assessment analysis, intervention strategies, and methods of adaption.
+Students who are enrolled in this course will learn how to assess any individual with autism and determine the best methods of treatment based on each client’s unique needs.
+Special focus is given to treatment planning, assessment analysis, intervention strategies, and methods of adaptation.

 5. Communication Strategies and Assistive Technologies for Autistic Patients

-Communication Strategies and Assistive Technologies for Autistic Patients provides students with these all-important skills.
+Communication Strategies and Assistive Technologies for Autistic Patients provide students with these all-important skills.
 While the name of this course may vary from one school to the next, it is included in all autism Master’s programs.